Charging your Electrified Vehicle (BEV & PHEV)

 Benefits

-Mode 2 charging can be an effortless overnight top up while you sleep.
+Mode 2 charging can be an effortless partial overnight top up while you sleep.

 Charging cable